Observational constraints of the modified cosmology through Barrow entropy: Comparison with observational data

 Also, the Akaike information criterion (AIC) defined as \cite{aic1,aic2}

-with $\mathcal{L}_{\mathrm{max}}$ the maximum likelihood function and $K$ the number of free parameters, is helpful to evaluate which model is more supported by observational data. considering the two different datasets, we obtain the following results
+with $\mathcal{L}_{\mathrm{max}}$ the maximum likelihood function and $K$ the number of free parameters, is helpful for evaluating which model is better supported by observational data.
+Considering $\mathrm{\Lambda}$CDM and wCDM as reference models, we obtain the following results

-Therefor, we can understand that the $\mathrm{\Lambda}$CDM model is better fitted to both datasets (I) and (II) compared to Barrow cosmology, however, one can not rule out the Barrow cosmology model.
+Therefor, we can understand that the $\mathrm{\Lambda}$CDM model is better fitted to both datasets (I) and (II) compared to Barrow cosmology; however, one can not rule out the Barrow cosmology model.
+On the other hand, according to dataset (I), wCDM is preferred to Barrow cosmology, while the Barrow model is still valid.
+Moreover, dataset (II) indicates that the Barrow model is supported by observational data as well as wCDM.